 While you may not necessarily think of yourself as a “business owner,” the IRS does.
 (Congratulations!)
-If you’ve earned $600 or more from a single vendor, expect to receive a 1099-MISC Form.
-You can expect a Form 1099-K if you receive your payments through a third-party payment-collection system.
-Remember, if you made money, it’s generally taxable – whether you get a 1099-MISC or not.
+If you’ve earned $600 or more from a single vendor, expect to receive a Form 1099-NEC.
+You can expect a Form 1099-K if you receive more than $600 in payments through a third-party payment-collection system, such as PayPal or Venmo.
+Remember, if you made money, it’s generally taxable – whether you get a 1099-NEC or not.
 This income must be reported, period.
 And if you don’t report your income, you’re not only missing tax obligations, but also opportunities.
-There’s a variety of tax deductions that can be taken advantage of for your 2017 earnings.
+There’s a variety of tax deductions that can be taken advantage of for your self-employment income.

 Self-employed individuals are allowed to deduct a wide range of regular business expenses from their taxable income:

 If you use a cell phone as part of your business, this could be a big deduction for you.
 But be careful not to make the mistake of mixing business with pleasure; you will need to keep detailed records.

 If you dedicate part of your home to business purposes, you can deduct the portion of your household expenses that relate to your business operations.
 A home office will qualify as the principal place of business if you use it exclusively and regularly to conduct administrative or management activities of your trade or business, and if there is no other fixed location of the business where you can conduct these activities.

 You can deduct travel expenses, and 50 percent of related meals and entertainment, if the travel is reasonably related to your business.